SharjeelSafdar/project14b-bookmarking-app-event-driven/README.md

 ## Backend

-This AWS CDK App deploys the backend infrastructure for [Project 13B](https://github.com/SharjeelSafdar/project13b-bookmarking-app-with-aws).
+This AWS CDK App deploys the backend infrastructure for Project 14B.
 The app consists of two stacks.

-### Stack 1: AppSync GraphQL API and DynamoDB Table
+### Stack 1: AppSync GraphQL API, DynamoDB Table, EventBridge and Lambda Functions

 It contanis of the AWS services used by the web client.
 It has the following constructs:

 - A DynamoDB Table to contain the bookmarks saved by the users
-- An AppSync GraphQL API (with real-time subscriptions) to access the bookmarks in the Table
+- An AppSync GraphQL API to access the bookmarks in the Table
+- A Lamba function to perform the actual mutation on the DynamoDB table
+- An EventBridge rule to invoke this function when a mutation is performed by the client side
+- Another Lambda function to call an AppSync mutation to inform the client side about the changes in table through an AppSync subscription

 ### Stack 2: CloudFront Distribution and S3 Bucket

 It contains the infrastructure to deploy frontend client.
 It has the following constructs:

-- A S3 Bucket with public access to store the static assets of Gatsby web app
+- A [S3](https://aws.amazon.com/s3/) Bucket with public access to store the static assets of Gatsby web app
 - A Cloud Front Distribution to serve the static assets through a CDN.
 It also has the error handling capability: redirects any `404s` to `/404.html`.